 - Educational visits are an integral part of the curriculum at Poplar Farm.
 All pupils are included with special needs being considered in risk assessments.
 If you have any particular concerns do not hesitate to contact the school. - All pupils are entitled to take part in clubs after school and are encouraged to do so.
-Some clubs are so popular a reserve list system has had to be put in place. - We have wrap around school care before and after school called Poplar Pioneers, which all pupils may attend.
+Some clubs are so popular a reserve list system has had to be put in place. - We have a breakfast club, which all pupils may attend, starting at 7:45 am.